 The Mount is known for its surfing and it is one of the best places to do so in the country.
 Whether you are a seasoned surfer or if you want to learn, Mount Main Beach is great for beginners and experts with clear, warm water and soft rolling waves.

-If you do want to do surf lessons, South Pacific Surf and House of Surf Surf School are two of the most highly rated surf schools.
+If you do want to do surf lessons, South Pacific Surf and Mount Surf School are two of the most highly rated surf schools.
 You can also rent a surfboard and a wetsuit if you already have experience surfing.

 2) Hike Up or Around Mauao